jzyee/ising_model_partitioning/README.md

 Although code uses only basic packages, you may need to install the right package versions

-1.change directory to inside of the folder
+1. change directory to inside of the folder
-2.pip install requirements.txt
+2. pip install requirements.txt

 # how to use